-They’re also one of the most intelligent dog breeds out there.
-But they can have a very strong will and are notorious for throwing epic temper tantrums.
+They're also one of the most intelligent dog breeds out there.
+But they can have very strong wills and are notorious for throwing epic temper tantrums.

 I'm sure you've seen one or two videos online of what Huskies do when they don't get their way.
 They whine, howl, and moan until they get what they want.

 Make sure you have a strong-willed personality of your own before adopting a Husky, or else they'll definitely run all over you.